smartcontractkit/chainlink-testing-framework/config/README.md

 new_network = ["ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80"]
 ```

-Whenver you are adding a new EVMNetwork to the config, you can either
+Whenever you are adding a new EVMNetwork to the config, you can either

 - provide the rpcs and wallet keys in Rpc<Http/Ws>Urls and WalletKeys.
 Like in the example above, you can see that `new_network` is added to the `selected_networks` and `EVMNetworks` and then the rpcs and wallet keys are provided in `RpcHttpUrls`, `RpcWsUrls` and `WalletKeys` respectively.
 - provide the rpcs and wallet keys in the `EVMNetworks` itself.
 Like in the example below, you can see that `new_network` is added to the `selected_networks` and `EVMNetworks` and then the rpcs and wallet keys are provided in `EVMNetworks` itself.